digiphd/create_image_banana_photoreal/README.md

-# 🍌 Banana Serverless
+# 🍌 Modified Banana Serverless GPU processing

-This repo gives a basic framework for serving Stable Diffusion in production using simple HTTP servers.
+This repo gives a basic framework for serving Stable Diffusion [Photoreal Model](https://huggingface.co/dreamlike-art/dreamlike-photoreal-2.0) in production using simple HTTP servers.

-## Instant Deploy
-Stable Diffusion is now available as a prebult model on Banana!
-[See how to deploy Stable Diffusion in seconds](https://docs.banana.dev/banana-docs/core-concepts/inference-server/1-click-deploy).
+Please note that this model can create Adult content.
+So be careful what you type.

 # Quickstart